Land Stewardship Camp

 A Weekend Immersion with Connor Stedman

-Join longtime VWS teacher and permaculture designer Connor Stedman for a weekend exploring deep nature connection through ecological reciprocity and stewardship.
+Join longtime VWS instructor and ecological designer Connor Stedman for a weekend exploring deep nature connection through ecological reciprocity and stewardship.

-We often hear the call to steward earth… but how do we do that in our day-to-day lives?
-This practical hands-on workshop explores questions of how we can build communities who listen to the land and practice reciprocity.
-We will learn land care tools that go well beyond “Leave No Trace” and take up an active role in creating conditions for the full diversity of life to thrive.
+We often hear the call to steward Earth… but what can this look and feel like in our day-to-day lives?
+This practical hands-on workshop explores questions of how we can listen to the land and practice reciprocity with our living surroundings.
+We will learn land care practices which take up an active role in creating conditions for the full diversity of life to thrive around us.

 You will:

-• Learn stories of deep land history and ecological memory
+• Engage with stories of deep land history and learn to listen for ecological and cultural memory on the land

 • Read the landscape for its plant communities and wildlife habitat resources